 1. Keep corporate culture in focus during the hiring process

 When reading resumes and interviewing candidates, look for more than just technical abilities and financial knowledge.
 Identify professionals with top-notch soft skills.
 Also, try to make sure that every new hire is someone likely to support the company’s core values.
 For example, if your business has made innovation a top priority, hire professionals who can build processes designed to spur new ideas.

 That doesn’t mean you shouldn't hire individuals who will challenge the status quo when appropriate; you’re looking for people who can readily understand what drives your company forward and are keen to help the business achieve its goals.

 2. Help your employees build their careers

 Does your corporate culture emphasize professional development and growth?
 If so, is leadership making that clear to employees and helping them visualize their future at the firm?
 Like many companies, this might be an area where your business needs to step up its efforts.

 Become known as a manager who touches base with staff on a regular basis to make sure they’re still satisfied with their job and future options.
 Not only help them set steps toward their career goals but also make it easier for them to reach those milestones by connecting them with technical training and leadership development in preparation for senior roles.
 In words and deeds, let them know that they have a real future within your firm and that career advancement is a core part of your culture.

-You can do this by “living” your corporate culture and setting a good example for your team.
+“Living” your corporate culture and setting a good example for your team can help.
 Show pride in your organization, acknowledge the work of others, build positive workplace relationships with colleagues in other departments, and more.
 Small but powerful everyday actions like these can help to create a work environment where positivity and productivity flourish — the type of corporate culture that any talented professional would want to be part of.